 Vaginal vault prolapse occurs when the upper portion of the vagina loses its normal shape and sags or drops down into the vaginal canal or outside of the vagina.
 It may occur alone or along with prolapse of the bladder (cystocele), urethra (urethrocele), rectum (rectocele), or small bowel (enterocele).
 Vaginal vault prolapse is usually caused by weakness of the pelvic and vaginal tissues and muscles.
+Looking for professional Gyn Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the most reputed company that leading the pride.

 Symptoms of vaginal vault prolapse include: